DesignerDungeons/blog/public/posts/spellschool/druiducantrips.md

 Without further ado, here are sprout and conjure tiny woodland beasts!

->### Sprout
+### Sprout
-> Conjuration cantrip
+Conjuration cantrip
->Casting time: 1 Action.
+Casting time: 1 Action.
->Range: Touch
+Range: Touch
-> Components: Verbal (Grow in Druidic), Material (a patch of dirt, a seed, and a drop of water)
+Components: Verbal (Grow in Druidic), Material (a patch of dirt, a seed, and a drop of water)

->
->You touch a handfull of unoccupied loose dirt.
+You touch a handfull of unoccupied loose dirt.
 One of the following small plants of your choice sprouts up from the dirt
->- A scrawny bush grows, filling a 5x5  area above the dirt.
+- A scrawny bush grows, filling a 5x5  area above the dirt.
 Hiding lightly obscures whoever is behind or inside it.
->- A sturdy sapling grows.
+- A sturdy sapling grows.
 While uprooted and wielded, the sprout acts as a quarterstaff.
->- A grouping of vines sprouts up, growing up to 15 feet an adjacent wall.
+- A grouping of vines sprouts up, growing up to 15 feet an adjacent wall.
 The vines can be safely climbed.

->
->You can have at most one plant grown with this feature at a time.
+You can have at most one plant grown with this feature at a time.
 Whenever you grow a new plant, the last plant you have grown withers and vanishes.

 > ### Alternate Plants
 > Instead of conjuring one of those three plants, a player might want to grow a unique plant to approach a specific problem.
 Instead of a shrub to hide behind, a player might want to spout flowers to attract an insect or a cactus to clog up space with its needles.